sarora/CodeChallenge/CodingChallenge/Software Engineer/challenge.md

 Please provide README.md file with,

 1. Instructions on how to build/run your application.
-2. A paragraph or two about what you are particularly proud of in your implementation, any significant design decisions and why.
+2. A paragraph or two about what you are particularly proud of in your implementation,
+3. Any significant design decisions and why?